mohisen/bonsai-simulink/HOWTO.md

    needs a control element with 6 inputs and one output, type "6,1" in the Arguments field.

+# Additional Block Parameters

 Use a mux to connect your input values to the input port.

-Use a demux to connect the ouput port signals to your model.
+Use a demux to connect the output port signals to your model.

+# Bonsai Config

 The bonsai_config block connects configuration values from the brain to your model.
 If no configuration is desired a "dummy" config value